ludiosarchive/unfixed-security-bugs/README.md

 ## VirtualBox

-* Unlike VMware Workstation, [VirtualBox clipboard sharing gives guests continuous access to the clipboard](https://www.virtualbox.org/ticket/16508), instead of just when the VM is focused.
+* Unlike VMware Workstation, [VirtualBox clipboard sharing gives guests continuous access to the host clipboard](https://www.virtualbox.org/ticket/16508), instead of just when the VM is focused.

 ## virt-manager/spice-gtk

-* Unlike VMware Workstation, [virt-manager/spice-gtk clipboard sharing gives guests continuous access to the clipboard](https://bugzilla.redhat.com/show_bug.cgi?id=1320263), instead of just when the VM is focused.
+* Unlike VMware Workstation, [virt-manager/spice-gtk clipboard sharing gives guests continuous access to the host clipboard](https://bugzilla.redhat.com/show_bug.cgi?id=1320263), instead of just when the VM is focused.
 This clipboard sharing feature is *unconditionally enabled* without warning.
 A compromised guest with no need for clipboard access can install `spice-vdagent` and start continuously sniffing the host clipboard.

 ## Xorg